Home Blog The Different Types Background Checks in Canada

 Differences in criminal record checks

 Canada has various types of CRCs, including name-based and fingerprint-based checks.
-In this blog post, we will explore the different types of CBCs in Canada, their differences, and why they are important.
+In this blog post, we will explore the different types of CRCs in Canada, their differences, and why they are important.

 Name-Based